manheim/env_helper/README.md

 This maps the method `Settings.base_url` to the system environment variable `BASE_URL`, or to the default value if the environment variable is not set.

+Some settings might need to be integer values in your code, but will be strings when read from the environment helper.
+In such cases you can use the :string_to_integer flag:

+    system_env(:port, 9876, :string_to_integer)

+Which will ensure that `PORT` environment variable will be interpreted as an integer.